inductivekickback/fogger/README.md

 ![Fog machine with new remote](https://user-images.githubusercontent.com/6494431/95821066-1d5f7400-0cde-11eb-9b28-75115d12c02a.jpg)

 ### About
 Cheap fog machines usually have a wired remote control with a button and an LED.
 The LED is used to indicate that the machine is currently at an adequate temperature to produce fog.
-This project replaces the original remote control with a project box that mimics the original button and LED functionality.
-Inside the box a 5V wall wort is used to allow the Thingy:52 to both detect when the fog machine is ready and recharge the Thingy:52's battery.
+This project replaces the original remote control with a project box that mimics the old button and LED functionality.
+Inside the box, a 5V wall wort is used to allow the Thingy:52 to both detect when the fog machine is ready and recharge the Thingy:52's battery.
 The Thingy:52's battery allows it to continue operating in the periods where the fog machine is reheating.
 A relay replaces the original remote control's button to put the Thingy:52 in control without exposing it to AC.

 The firmware provides two mesh elements:
 1. Element 1